RektInPieces/atypicalbloglive/content/posts/Silenda1.md

 ---

 ## What is Silenda?
-When we thought about games to implement, we initially were stumped.
-However, we then realized: why not let the user implement any game?
+When I was initially thinking about a new project to start building for fun aside from the work that I do or the projects I have already started, I was a bit stumped on how to proceed.
+I saw a ton of idea generators and other such things, but ultimately doubled down on something I could use myself.
+My friends and I play a ton of card games as I'm sure many of those reading right now do.
+Instead of trying to create a project with set instructions, why not let the people implement any game that involved cards of some sort?

 Thus, Silenda was born: a generic card game building platform.
 At its core, I am trying to create a simple, yet modular custom card game builder with data integrity and speed being a large part of its design.
 While I do this, I'd like to release weekly updates on progress, even if it's a simple: "no progress has been done this week."
 Of course, if anyone is interested in such a project, feel free to contact me at my email on the homepage or leave a comment and I'll get back to you.